-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services; for calendar year 2023 this amount is \$3,200.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered under Medicare Part

+A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services; for calendar year 2024 this amount is \$500.

-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount.
 The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$3,200, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+If you reach the maximum out-of-pocket amount of \$500, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to balance bill you

-As a member of Advantage Care by Ultimate (HMO C-SNP), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+As a member of Advantage Plus by Ultimate (Partial) (HMO D-SNP), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.